PowerGenome/PowerGenome/example_system/extra_inputs/README.md

 The column names and values in each column are used in the settings parameter `settings_management` to define how the default settings values should be changed across each case.

-## resource_variability_fn

-Contains normalized hourly profiles for all variable resources.
-This includes existing renewables, new renewables, demand response resources, etc. As indicated by the top 3 values in the first column, the first three rows should include the `region`, `Resource`, and (if applicable) `cluster` name of each resource.
-Cluster names are required when more than one resource with the same name is used in a single region.
-Resource names are matched to technology/resource names from EIA/ATB using string matching.

-The first 3 rows are followed by hourly profile values for each resource.

 ## distributed_gen_profiles_fn

 Normalized hourly generation profiles for distributed generation in all regions listed in the settings file under `distributed_gen_method` and `distributed_gen_values`.